 - A. Granlibakken Subdistrict.
 The Granlibakken Subdistrict is located partially within the Greater Tahoe City Subarea and partially within the West Shore Subarea.
 This area should continue as a multi-use tourist-oriented planned unit development. - 1.
 Special Designations.
-(See Section 3.14) None. - a.
+(See Section 3.14) - a.
 TDR Receiving Area for: - i.
 Existing Development - ii.
 Multi-Residential Units - b.
-Preferred Affordable, Moderate, and Achievable-Income Housing - a.c.
-Multi-Residential Incentive Program Area - 2.
-Special Policies. - Development of this area per the CTRPA approved litigation settlement shall be allowed. - b.
-Consolidation of undeveloped lots should be encouraged. - Provide opportunities for development of a variety of multi-residential housing types with emphasis on affordable, moderate, and achievable housing. - 3.
+Preferred Affordable, Moderate, and Achievable Housing Area - 2.
+Special Policies. - a.
+Development of this area per the CTRPA approved litigation settlement shall be allowed. - b.
+Consolidation of undeveloped lots should be encouraged. - Provide opportunities for development of a variety of multiresidential housing types with emphasis on affordable, moderate, and achievable housing. - 3.
 Permissible Uses.
 The following primary uses may be permitted within all or a portion of the Subdistrict.
 The list indicates if the use is Allowed (A), subject to an Administrative Review Permit (C), or must be considered under the provisions for a Conditional Use Permit (CUP) or Minor Use Permit (MUP).
 Existing uses not listed shall be considered nonconforming uses within this Subdistrict.
 The establishment of new uses not listed shall be prohibited.